 It’s also a good idea to try to make the time to be there with the movers as they pack everything up.
 Knowing that everything is actually on the truck and having a general idea of what is in each box will immensely help as you unpack.

 This is also the best time to make sure everything is packed up safely.
 Keep an eye on expensive and one-of-a-kind items you can’t replace.
-Add extra packaging to fragile items to avoid damage and not have to deal with claiming and replacing them.
+Add extra packaging to fragile items to protect them from damage and to avoid the claiming process.

 Once you’ve arrived at the new place, make sure you have your personal inventory list on hand to take an immediate survey of whether everything has made it there in one piece.
-Look for missing or damaged items and document them on this form and have the driver confirm it.
-Make sure you have the driver’s signature on the DD form 1840 before they leave.
+Look for missing or damaged items and document them on the notice of loss/damage.

-If you stumble upon a broken item you feel you aren’t responsible for afterwards, be sure to assess your options before calling your local claims office.
+If, after completing the form, you stumble upon a broken item you feel you aren’t responsible for, be sure to assess your options before calling your local claims office.
 If you have homeowners insurance that will cover items damaged during a move, check with them first.
 The military may not cover items for individuals with active homeowners insurance so taking it straight to the military could be a waste of time.

 If you don’t have homeowners insurance that will cover the damage, you have 70 days from the moving date to file a completed 1840R form at your new claims office.
 The final claim you turn in will include the following documents.